 What happened next is another story for another time involving a Peter Lik gallery and a $14,000 photograph (which no, we did not buy.)
 We returned to the hotel a little after 2 in the afternoon and were finally taken to our room.
 Exhausted, I told George I was going down for a one hour nap and set my alarm.
 George, who claimed he wasn’t tired at all, said he’d probably go to the pool.

-No less than 5 hours later, I woke up dazed and confused in a pitch black room.
+Five hours later, I woke up dazed and confused in a pitch black room.
 I checked my phone and started freaking out.
-It was 7.30 pm and George was laying there fast asleep.
+It was 7.30 pm and George was laying beside me fast asleep.
 I woke him up yelling how did this happen?
 Why didn’t you set an alarm?
 Do you know what time it is?
 Our dinner reservation is in half an hour!!

 Yes.
 Yes we do!
 So George jumped in the shower and I jumped into a little black dress.
 I threw my hair up in a bun, thankful I had already washed it that morning.
 Rubbed some foundation on my face, no time for the full routine.
 Applied a quick coat of mascara, strapped on my heels, and called an uber.

 We reached the restaurant at exactly 8.05 pm, looking deceivingly sharp for our jet-lagged-just-woken-up-where-the-hell-are-we brains.
 The uber ride took roughly ten minutes, driving away from the bright lights of Waikiki and turning onto several dark roads until we reached the unassuming restaurant.